 • An alarmingly large percentage of the population that will do anything to be on TV.

-I started Super Jumbo Monster Truck, a line of T-shirts aimed at boys, because my wife said there’s not enough fun clothing for our two little boys.
+I started Super Jumbo Monster Truck, a line of T-shirts created to reflect the energy of our rambunctious boys, because my wife said there’s not enough fun clothing for them.
+Well, now the world has slightly more choices.

 I also love mountain biking and take weird enjoyment in riding excessive distances.
 I have twice completed both the 200-mile Dirty Kanza race in the Flint Hills of Kansas and the Leadville 100 in the Colorado Rockies.
 Basically, I'm down with pain, bring it on.